BeepBoopStuff/AllTheFlags/README.md

 # AllTheFlags
-Repository of writeups from different CTF challenges
+This is the repository for writeups from different CTF challenges.

+## SANS Holiday Hack 2024
+Future: Insert links